 Dutch process cocoa powder – The natural cocoa powder most often found in supermarkets is bitter and does not enhance the flavor of these keto Champagne truffles.
 I recommend using a Dutch processed cocoa powder, which has the bitterness removed and will complement the sweet and fruity taste of these truffles beautifully.

-I decided to only coat the tops so that I could see the nice color contrast of the delicate pink chocolate and the dark cocoa powder on the top.
-This is best for square chocolates.
+I decided to only coat the tops of these keto truffles with cocoa to showcase the unique color contrast of the delicate pink chocolate and the dark cocoa powder on the top.
+This is best for square cut chocolates.

 For heart shaped Champagne truffles, it’s best to coat the whole chocolate with cocoa powder.
 A full cocoa powder coating is also better if you are serving them to be eaten by hand, as they don’t melt on the fingers as easily when touched when fully coated in powder chocolate.